MrHoban/MrHoban/README.md

 - 👋 Hi, I’m @MrHoban
 - 👀 I’m interested in ...
-Coding/Programming
+Data Analysis and Data Visulization using Jupyter/Python
 - 🌱 I’m currently learning ...
-Computer Programming / IT
+How to Freelance
 - 💞️ I’m looking to collaborate on ...
 Any Projects
-- 📫 How to reach me ... through here or email joshuawhoban@gmail.com
+- 📫 How to reach me ... through here or email joshuawhoban@gmail.com or discord @mrhoban

 <!---
 MrHoban/MrHoban is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.